Montgomery County Criminal Lawyer

 As a prosecutor in the Montgomery County District Attorney’s Major Crimes Unit, and in private practice as a defense lawyer, I have handled thousands of criminal cases.
 I have practiced in Pennsylvania state, federal and juvenile courts, working closely with my clients to protect their rights and prepare a successful defense.

 If you have been charged with a crime, I can help.
 Over the years, I have prosecuted and represented individuals charged with nearly every type of felony or misdemeanor, including DUI offenses, drug charges and violent crimes like homicide and assault.
-If you are accused of a crime in Abington, Blue Bell, Conshohocken, Hatboro, Hatfield, King of Prussia, Plymouth Meeting, Pottstown, Norristown or anywhere in Montgomery County, Pennsylvania or the surrounding area, contact the Abington, PA Law Office of Henry S. Hilles, III by calling 610-270-8800.
+If you are accused of a crime in Abington, Blue Bell, Conshohocken, Hatboro, Cheltenham, Lower Merion, Upper Merion, Hatfield, King of Prussia, Plymouth Meeting, Pottstown, Norristown or anywhere in Montgomery County, Pennsylvania or the surrounding area, contact Montgomery County Criminal Lawyer Henry S. Hilles, III by calling 610-270-8800.
 I will fight to protect your rights and obtain the best possible resolution of your case.
-Having practiced criminal law for 20 years in Pennsylvania I routinely handle cases such as:
+Having practiced criminal law for 25 years in Pennsylvania I routinely handle cases such as:

 I strive to provide outstanding representation based on my experience and commitment to personal service.
 I have relationships with experts in various fields — private investigators, toxicologists, forensic psychiatrists, polygraphers and others — who I have used to help me prepare and defend cases.
 I believe my representation is effective because of: